 You won’t be surprised to hear Symantec says it has tools to help businesses and individuals guard against ransomware as well as all the other nasty stuff out there online.

-Sure, you may want to quickly check your systems haven’t been compromised by ransomware, but rather than race around like a headless chook worrying about this specific threat, it might be a good moment to check your firewall and anti-malware defences are firmly in place and everything is up-to-date.
+Sure, you may want to quickly check your systems haven’t been compromised by ransomware, but rather than race around like a headless chook worrying about this specific threat, it might be a good moment to check your firewall and anti-malware defences are in place and everything is up-to-date.

 Oh, and remind everyone in your business or home not to do anything risky and dumb online.